Viking Age: Political model

+Technological model

 This model suggests that the Viking Age occurred as a result of technological innovations that allowed the Vikings to go on their raids in the first place.
 There is no doubt that piracy existed in the Baltic before the Viking Age, but developments in sailing technology and practice made it possible for early Viking raiders to attack lands farther away.
 Among these developments are included the use of larger sails, tacking practices, and 24-hour sailing.
 Anders Winroth writes, "If early medieval Scandinavians had not become exquisite shipwrights, there would have been no Vikings and no Viking Age."

 These models constitute much of what is known about the motivations for and the causes of the Viking Age.
 In all likelihood, the beginning of this age was the result of some combination of the aforementioned hypotheses.

 The Viking colonisation of islands in the North Atlantic has in part been attributed to a period of favourable climate (the Medieval Climactic Optimum), as the weather was relatively stable and predictable, with calm seas.
 Sea ice was rare, harvests were typically strong, and fishing conditions were good.